ankush5007/Nosql/Nosql.md

 - Today, NoSQL databases are classified based on the two CAP characteristics they support:All Nosql Comes under this
 - CA
 ======
+- RDBMS(Mysql,Sql Server) support two characterstics of CAP theorm at a time in distrubuted system

 - CP
 =====